If you move to Thailand with your family, sooner or later you’re going to want a maid or nanny.

 To put it simply, you pay around THB200 per hour.
 For half-day work, you can expect to pay around THB500.
 For a full-day job (eight hours), then you pay around THB800 to THB1,000.

 For full-time maids and nannies, people pay around THB18,000 to THB20,000 per month, on average.
-For live-in maids and nannies, that cost is around THB15,000 per month.
+For live-in maids and nannies, that cost starts THB15,000 per month.
 Please note that these are only average rates.
 Some expats pay more or less.

 Some people pay THB22,000 or more per month for live-in maids and nannies.